Search Engine Functions

 - Verify that the two versions share the same alt texts for images

-Voice Search – 27% of global population uses voice search and it continues to rise:
+Voice Search – 27% of global population uses voice search, over a billion searches a month and it continues to rise:

 - Voice search questions are long-tail and specific – adjust your website’s keywords